Current size: 15,019 acres (6,078hectares)

 - Over 500 vascular plant species have been registered including 100 endemic species to the dry tropical region of Ecuador.

-WLT Partners, Fundación Pro-Bosque, are safe-guarding the high biodiversity of Cerro Blanco by implementing the following measures:
+WLT's partner, Fundación Pro-Bosque, is safe-guarding the high biodiversity of Cerro Blanco by implementing the following measures:

 - Protection: permanent guard stations and weekly patrols.

-- Environmental education & ecotourism: Approximately 6,000 visitors come to Cerro Blanco every year.
+- Environmental education and ecotourism: Approximately 6,000 visitors come to Cerro Blanco every year.

-- Restoration: 235 hectares of abandoned pasture has been restored through the planting of around 30 native tree species.
+- Restoration: 580 acres (235 hectares) of abandoned pasture has been restored through the planting of some 30 native tree species.

-The World Land Trust is supporting the work of Fundación Pro-Bosque by funding long term habitat restoration activities, re-creating important habitat for wildlife, assisting with the foundation's conservation objectives and supporting the tree nursery programme.
-Our Carbon Balanced web site has more information on the Trust's tree planting work at Cerro Blanco.
-The WLT is currently looking to extend its support to land purchase in the area.
+World Land Trust is supporting the work of Fundación Pro-Bosque by funding long term habitat restoration activities, re-creating important habitat for wildlife, assisting with the foundation's conservation objectives and supporting the tree nursery programme.
+In 2011 WLT assisted with purchasing land in Cerro Blanco.
+WLT also has a programme of Carbon Balanced tree planting at Cerro Blanco.

 More information on Cerro Blanco Protected Forest